Department for Transport data protection policy

 Where we assess that there is a high risk to you, we will ensure that you are notified without undue delay.
 Where it is not possible to contact you directly, we will attempt to make you aware through other means, such as a public announcement.
 The information we will provide to you will include:

 - the contact details of the department’s Data Protection Officer

 - details of the measures already taken or planned to address the breach including any steps taken to mitigate potential damaging effects

 If you’re unhappy with the way we have handled your personal data and want to make a complaint, please write to the department’s Data Protection Officer or the Data Protection Manager at the relevant agency.
 You can contact the department’s Data Protection Officer using the details below.

 We will acknowledge your complaint within 5 working days and send you a full response within 20 working days.
 If we can’t respond fully in this time, we will write and let you know why and tell you when you should get a full response.

 Sedlescombe Road North

-For independent advice about data protection, privacy and data sharing issues, contact:
+If you remain dissatisfied, or if you require independent advice about data protection, privacy and data sharing issues, contact: